89rat/pqshield-api/PRODUCTION_DEPLOYMENT_SUMMARY.md

 The platform is now **LIVE and ready for users** to perform real security scans, threat analysis, and quantum-resistant assessments.
 The viral growth features and referral system are in place to drive organic user acquisition.

-**🌟 The PQShield API is no longer a demo - it's a real, functional security platform ready to protect users from quantum and classical cyber threats.**
+**🌟 The PQ359 API is no longer a demo - it's a real, functional security platform ready to protect users from quantum and classical cyber threats.**

 ---